CurtisNewbie/todoapp/README.md

 # Todo-App

-App for managing TO-DOs.
+JavaFX app for managing TO-DOs.
 Supports both Windows and Linux platforms.
 Download it in RELEASE.

 ### Pre-requisite